 Macintosh HD > Users > Library > Application Support > Alien Skin > Program Name

-If you are using Exposure 4, instead of seeing BlackAndWhite/ColorFilm, you will see other folders with an extra "Exposure" folder.
+If you are using Exposure 4 or later, instead of seeing BlackAndWhite/ColorFilm, you will see other folders with an extra "Exposure" folder.
 This is where Exposure 4 custom presets are stored.

 Once you have located your presets you may want to move them to a new computer.
 Just copy and paste them to a flash drive or writable CD/DVD.
 Then, place the in the same location on the new computer.